All Products

 </dependency>

-Replace <endpoint> with the endpoint displayed on the Access point information tab of the Cluster Configurations page in the Managed Service for OpenTelemetry console.
+2. Initialize the tracer.
+Replace <endpoint> with the endpoint from the Access point information tab on the Cluster Configurations page in the Managed Service for OpenTelemetry console.

-// Replace manualDemo with your application name.
+// Replace manualDemo with your application name

 io.jaegertracing.Configuration config = new io.jaegertracing.Configuration("manualDemo");